 Further, the second stage of the coupling is conditionally independent of the first given the vertical displacement when the $\bS^2$-marginals couple, which we can write as $2a\lp \sigma'_r \rp$.
 Thus $\tau$ is equal in distribution to $\sigma'_r +\sigma_{a\lp \sigma'_r \rp}$, and since each of these satisfies a uniform exponential decay bound, so does their sum. \end{proof}

 \begin{remark} We note that \cite{FabriceMichel} computes the sharp exponential decay rate using spectral methods, in the context of establishing functional inequalities on $\operatorname{SU}(2)$.
 Adjusting for their normalization, we see that their results give the optimal asymptotic decay rate (up to a constant factor) as $e^{-\frac{1}{4}t}$.
-The decay rate for the reflection coupling on $\bS^2$ is $e^{-t}$, which is thus better than the two-stage coupling on the total space.
-This implies that, in contrast to the Heisenberg groups and $\operatorname{SL}(2)$, the vertical coupling is slower than the horizontal coupling, presumably as a consequence of the positive curvature of $\bS^2$.
+Note that the decay rate for the reflection coupling on $\bS^2$ is $e^{-t}$, which is better than the the two-stage coupling on the total space.
+This means that, in contrast to the Heisenberg groups and $\operatorname{SL}(2)$, the vertical coupling is slower than the horizontal coupling, which is presumably a consequence of the positive curvature of $\bS^2$.

 As noted in Section \ref{Sect:ResSum}, it would be desirable to compute the sharp exponential rate in Theorem \ref{THM:SUVert}, and then the joint distribution of $\sigma'_r$ and $a\lp \sigma'_r \rp$, analogously to \cite{BGM}, in order to recover, and possibly refine, the result of \cite{FabriceMichel}. \end{remark}